Sam-s-server-Menzo/nwnx-mod-update/README.md

 ### anyone a writer/hobby writer?
 -- I need someone to who likes to write/type help DM Fubar compile/write lore books for the mod.
 Check Discord for more info

+# part duex..
+### im going to upload areas sans scripts 1st, haks in another group, and then scripts.
+(Something like that)..

 ------------------------------------------------------------------------------------------------------------------------------------------
  # 07/12/23
 # nwnx-mod-update